MHaringa/insurancerating/docs/reference/rating_table.md

   Factor level or term representation.

-- `est_*`:
+- Estimate column:

   Coefficient or exponentiated relativity for each supplied model.
-The suffix is derived from the model expression.
+Its default `est_*` name is derived from the model expression and can be replaced with `estimate_name`.

 - `signif_*`: